Morocco Weather, climate and geography

 Best time to visit

-The long stretch of Atlantic coast down Morocco’s western side features cool breezes and long sandy beaches.
-It is separated from the mountainous region by wide swathes of fertile plains.
-To the north, is the Mediterranean coast, just a stone’s throw from the European continent – Gibraltar is an hour’s ferry ride away.
+The long stretch of the Atlantic coast down Morocco's western side features a few vibrant cities – among them Tangier, Rabat, Casablanca, Essaouira and Agadir.
+The coastal part is separated from the mountainous region by wide swathes of fertile plains.